Skip navigation

 Engineer Your Future

 You love the challenge of problem-solving.
-Regent’s Bachelor of Science in Computer Engineering is a highly marketable degree that will prepare you to solve complex problems by applying principles of engineering, science, and mathematics.
+Regent’s Bachelor of Science in Computer Engineering is a highly marketable degree that can prepare you to solve complex problems by applying principles of engineering, science, and mathematics.
 Study the fundamentals in systems thinking, software engineering, computer programming, and more—all taught from a Christian worldview.

 Online